Jakomnom/Ridge-and-Lasso/README.md

 ### After that, make predictions and evaluate the performance of the models.
 #### Ridge and lasso regressions are machine learning algorithms with an integrated regularization functionality.
 #### Built upon the essentials of linear regression with an additional penalty term, they serve as a calibrating tool for preventing overfitting.
-#### Let's learn how to apply ridge and lasso regression in Python and determine which of the two is the best choice for the 'Hitters' dataset.